 Does volatility measure risk?

-Not everyone has the time or the temperament to see their investments rise and fall, which is why it’s important you understand your risk tolerance before you start investing.
+We know that not everyone has the time or the temperament to see their investments rise and fall, which is why it’s important you understand your risk tolerance before you start investing.
 You can learn about your unique investor profile here.

 How can you limit the effects of volatility?